Melmaphother/bilibili/README.md

-# bilibili
+## bilibili
-#Auther Melmaphother and Polonium
+####Auther Melmaphother and Polonium
-#Date 2022/5/14
+####Date 2022/5/14
-#language python
+####language python
-#IDE pycharm
+####IDE pycharm
-#Interpreter python 3.9.13
+####Interpreter python 3.9.13

-#Function
+##Function
-  In this repository,we will download the video, audio, comments, bullet chats in bilibili by the BV number of a specific video, also,we integrate the video with the audio, create a picture of wordcloud.
+  In this repository, we will download the video, audio, comments, bullet chats in bilibili by BV numbers.Also, we integrate the video with the audio to create a complete video.To make a visualized graph that can take the place of comment list, we create a wordcloud that reflect

-#Environment
+##Environment
   #Packages:
     beautifulsoup4	        4.11.1
     bs4                  	  0.0.1